 Part 2 – Create your WordPress Blog in 4 Steps using Bluehost

-Step 2 – Click the Install Button for a brand new site
+Step 2 – Now you should be in the Mojo Marketplace.
+Click the Start button for a brand new install.

 As you can see, using Bluehost makes a WordPress Install quick and easy.
 You can set up numerous sites this way on the same host by using the same 4 steps above.